Cystitis - interstitial; IC

 - Bladder removal (cystectomy) for extremely difficult cases, which is rarely done anymore

-Some people may benefit from taking part in interstitial cystitis support groups.
+Some people may benefit from taking part in interstitial cystitis support groups, such as Interstitial Cystitis Association:

 Treatment results vary.
 Some people respond well to simple treatments and dietary changes.
 Others may require extensive treatments or surgery.